Graham Number Timing in Sweden: Best Risk-Adjusted Returns Globally (0.556 Sharpe, 2000-2025)

 Strategy CAGR Final Value ($10k) Sharpe Max Drawdown Volatility

-The Sharpe ratio of 0.544 is the headline metric.
-For every unit of volatility risk, the strategy delivered 0.544 units of excess return above the risk-free rate.
-SPY's 0.354 means the strategy's risk-adjusted performance is 54% better.
+The Sharpe ratio of 0.556 is the headline metric.
+For every unit of volatility risk, the strategy delivered exceptional excess return above the risk-free rate.

-The down-capture ratio of 72.3% means when SPY had a losing quarter, this strategy lost only 72% as much on average.
-The up-capture of 113.7% means when SPY gained, the strategy captured an extra 13.7% upside.
+The down-capture ratio of 56.1% means when the OMX Stockholm 30 had a losing quarter, this strategy lost only 56% as much on average.
+The up-capture of 118.6% means when the index gained, the strategy captured an extra 18.6% upside.

 This is defensive value investing.
 You get meaningful alpha with controlled downside exposure.

-The 12.6% cash periods (13 of 103 quarters) reflect Nordic market discipline, when valuations stretch, the signal stops firing.
-Cash drag is the price of not chasing expensive stocks.
+The 12.6% cash periods (13 of 103 quarters) reflect Nordic market discipline — when valuations stretch, the signal stops firing.
+When invested, 24.3 stocks on average.

 Why Sweden Excels at Risk-Adjusted Returns